ShogunPanda/cronometro/README.md

 http://sw.cowtech.it/cronometro

+## Requirements

+Cronometro uses [worker_threads](https://nodejs.org/dist/latest-v12.x/docs/api/worker_threads.html) to run tests in a isolated V8 enviroments to offer the most accurate benchmark.
+This imposes the restrictions described in the subsections below.

+### Supported Node versions

+Only Node 12.x and above are supported.

+### Script invocation

+The main script which invokes cronometro must be executable without command line arguments, as it is how it will be called within a Worker Thread.

+If you need to configure the script at runtime, use environment variables and optionally configuration files.

+### TypeScript

+cronometro uses [ts-node](https://www.npmjs.com/package/ts-node) to compile TypeScript files on the fly.

+ts-node and TypeScript are not installed automatically by cronometro (as they are listed in `peerDependencies`) so you need to do it manually.

+To pass the `tsconfig.json` project file to use, use the `TS_NODE_PROJECT` environment variable.

+### API use

+If you use cronometro as an API and manipulate its return value, consider that the exact same code its executed in both the main thread and in worker threads.

+Inside worker threads, the cronometro function invocation will return no value and no callbacks are invoked.

+You can use `isMainThread` from Worker Threads API to check in which environment the script is running.

 ## Usage

 To run a benchmark, simply call the `cronometro` function with the set of tests you want to run, then optionally provide a options object and a Node's style callback.